DioneProtocol/odysseygo/tests/e2e/README.md

     --use-persistent-network \
     --network-dir=/path/to/network

-# It is also possible to set the AVALANCHEGO_PATH env var instead of supplying --odysseygo-path
+# It is also possible to set the ODYSSEYGO_PATH env var instead of supplying --odysseygo-path
 # and to set TESTNETCTL_NETWORK_DIR instead of supplying --network-dir.
 ```